Thyroid care at NIHS is for patients who:

 When you become a new patient, Dr. Katz will meet with you for an in-depth consultation to understand what you're feeling now, how these symptoms have evolved over the course of your life, and what your health goals are going forward.
 In advance of this meeting, she will study your relevant medical history, and may order lab tests.

-At the conclusion of the first consultation, Dr. Katz will recommend an initial prescription to help your thyroid hormone levels.
-She will want to hear from you soon after about how you are doing, and will work with you to adjust medications until you are feeling better.
+At the conclusion of the first consultation, Dr. Katz will recommend an initial treatment plan to help your thyroid hormone levels.
+She will want to hear from you soon after about how you are doing, and will work with you regularly to adjust any medications until you are feeling fully better.